 How to improve your chances of getting a mortgage over 60

-If you want to get a mainstream mortgage over the age of 60, you’ll need to prove to lenders that your income is sufficient to afford the monthly payments.
+To get a mainstream mortgage over 60, you need to prove that your income is enough to afford the monthly payments.
 You’ll also need a decent credit score.

 To qualify for equity release you’ll need:

-to own your home outright (although you can use equity release to pay off your mortgage)
+to own your home outright (but you can use equity release to pay off your mortgage)

 enough equity in your property